raspberrypilearning/people-in-space-indicator/worksheet.md

     ...]
     ```

-    As you can see, this provides a list of the LEDs associated with index numbers starting from `0`.
+    As you can see, this provides a list of the LEDs associated with index numbers, starting from `0`.

-1. Since `enumerate` returns two values (the *index number* and the *LED object*), you can loop over it and access both values by using `for i, led in enumerate(leds)`.
+1. Since `enumerate` returns two values, the *index number* and the *LED object*, you can loop over it and access both values by using `for i, led in enumerate(leds)`.
 Add the following loop to the code in your file:

     ```python
     for i, led in enumerate(leds):